Yolo Vision Shenzhen

 Implementation with Ultralytics

-The ultralytics library includes optimized implementations of loss functions to support training state-of-the-art models like YOLO26.
-While high-level training is automated via the Ultralytics Platform, developers can access specific loss components for custom pipelines.
+The ultralytics library includes optimized implementations of advanced loss functions to support state-of-the-art models.
+While the Ultralytics Platform automatically configures these hyperparameters for optimal training, developers can also access these components directly for custom research.

-The following example demonstrates how to initialize Focal Loss and compute the error between prediction scores and target labels using the ultralytics utility package.
+The following example demonstrates how to initialize Focal Loss using the ultralytics utility package and compute the error for a set of predictions.

 import torch